Making a Workplace Mental Health Plan

 The Centers for Disease Control and Prevention reports that depression leads to 200 million lost workdays a year, costing U.S. employers a whopping $17 billion to $44 billion.

-No single action can remove all workplace behavioral health risk, but companies can consider several things when formulating a mental wellness plan.
+No single action can remove all workplace behavioral health risks, but

 “The old saying is ‘open-door policy,’ ” Batzler said.
 “Well, swing that door open for mental health issues.
 Have one-on-ones.
 Proactively check in with people.”